bgoonz/gists-2022/container/45dddfba570d24fd6fed049b9383b70c3a0aaeb7c759d50569ecac4a61be2b7b/ajax-n-apis.md

 weight: 0
 excerpt: AJAX and APIs
 seo:
-    title: 'AJAX and APIs'
+  title: "AJAX and APIs"
-    description: 'You can use any AJAX library you like with React.
-Some popular ones are Axios, jQuery AJAX, and the browser built-in window.fetch.'
+  description: "You can use any AJAX library you like with React.
+Some popular ones are Axios, jQuery AJAX, and the browser built-in window.fetch."
   robots: []
   extra: []
 template: docs
 ---

 # AJAX and APIs - React